damarising/warri-emmanuel-/MapServer-Site-Gallery.md

 The MapServer Gallery is a community-driven page :+1: where you can list your MapServer application (including MapServer-driven WMS, WFS,..services), and details, to help show new users the power of MapServer.
-Please share your application by adding it below, using the same ([Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/)) format, and following the alphabetical order of the sites:
+Please share your application by adding it below, using the same ([Markdown](https://help.github.com/articles/basic-writing-and-formatting-syntax/)) format, and respecting the alphabetical order of the sites:

 ----